 Using Excel, plot visual magnitude (Y-axis) vs. airmass (X-axis).
-The airmass axis should extend from 0 (at left) to about 4.
+The airmass axis should extend from 0

+(at left) to about 4.
 The magnitude scale should extend from about 3 (at bottom) to about 0 (at the top).
 Note that, in the magnitude system, smaller values mean brighter.
 You should notice that the observed brightness of Arcturus drops off systematically as airmass increases and, thus, how strong the effects of extinction are!
 Stars are much brighter when seen high in the sky than when seen near the horizon.
+Your measurements (should!) show that Arcturus was almost 3 times brighter at 4:30 AM than it was at midnight.

 As noted earlier, one of the goals of photometry is to CORRECT for the effects of extinction, not just notice that they are present.
 I.e., even though our observations were made from Earth's surface, we want to estimate the brightness a star would have if it were observed from above the atmosphere.
 This means extrapolating our measurements back to a value at airmass = 0.
 On your graph, you should see a simple linear relationship between airmass and visual magnitude.
 Use a ruler and extrapolate the visual magnitude back to an airmass of zero.
 Draw the line of extrapolation on your plot.
 This is your estimate of the visual magnitude of Arcturus as seen from above the atmosphere.
-If you are using Excel, use the Trendline feature of Excel to fit a linear trendline to the magnitudes.
-Then use the resultant Trendline formula to compute the magnitude at airmass = 0 (this will be the intercept in your linear Trendline formula).
+If you are using Excel, use the Trendline feature of Excel to fit a linear relation to the magnitudes.
+Make sure to show the equation of the trendline on the graph.
+Use the resultant Trendline formula to compute the magnitude at airmass = 0 (this will be the intercept in your linear Trendline formula).
+This is the value you would measure if there were no atmosphere.